GoArmy Redesign

 Unfocused messaging

-6,000+ pages of content chaos, redundant information, inconsistent messaging, no clear hierarchy
+Thousands of pages with redundant information, inconsistent messaging, and no clear hierarchy

 Not meeting the user where they lived

-The existing site was designed for desktop when 70% of users were on phones
+Built for desktop when most users were on phones

 No systematic approach